 We believe that stranded renewable energy — usable clean energy that often goes to waste — is one of the biggest unsolved problems for the economics of renewable energy.

 We believe that Sustainable Computing is not only ready for scale but will play an integral role in solving this problem.

 The cost to produce one electron of renewable energy is now cheaper than fossil fuel.
 That happened in just the past few years, and the momentum keeps growing.
-In 2020, over $700 billion were invested in the clean energy revolution.
-2021 is already projected to be $50 billion higher.
+In 2022, over $495 billion was invested in the clean energy revolution, up more than $100 billion in 2020.

 But that positive trend comes with a challenge.
 The greener the world becomes, the more the grid’s inflexibility becomes a constraint.

 Our grid infrastructure is shackled by old economic models that ruled out change for decades, dated legal frameworks, and a basic need for synchronization between supply and demand.

 But renewable energy power plants are driven by a production schedule that is controlled by mother nature — not ERCOT.